“The highest attitude of mind, from which all else springs, is one of perfect calm and absolute trust in the Spirit.” — Ernest Holmes

 “I left the group feeling a greater sense of self and a relatable connection with women in the group.“

-Our January connection was insightful, empowering and fun!
-Women loved connecting with each other and received value from sharing the tools and principles from Conscious Choices book.
+Our connection groups have been insightful, empowering and fun!
+Women love connecting with each other and receive value from sharing the tools and principles from Conscious Choices book.

 Life is full of challenges and changes.
 You don’t have to face them alone.
 Watch video.